Skip to content

 git checkout -b feature/new-feature

-# Make changes and push
+# Make changes and push (pre-push hook runs local tests)

 git add .